Contract settlements: acceptance: SAFE - instalment offers

 For SAFE accounting purposes all general payments on account and set-offs must be included in the instalment arrangement because the ‘net offer’ has to be accounted for in full.
 This is in contrast to a lump sum offer where the amount to be demanded is the balance due after any payments on account or set-offs have been accounted for.

-- create an additional instalment equal to the general payments on account and set-offs.
-The due date for the additional instalment must be the same as the first proper instalment.
+- if the first installment is due after 30 days you must create an additional installment equal to the payments on account and set-offs.
+The due date for the additional installment is 3 days from date the charge stencil is submitted.

 For example, a taxpayer offers to pay the sum of £50,000 made up in the following way.